1440000bytes/mempoolprivacy/README.md

 ![image](https://user-images.githubusercontent.com/94559964/174421798-46463c84-59f3-4984-acdc-57ae092f3953.png)

 ### Usage

-There are 2 nodes running and GET request will return results for `getrawmempool` for these nodes.
-Node 2 has `spekreuse=conflict` saved _bitcoin_rw.conf_ file.
+There are 2 nodes running and GET request will return results of `getrawmempool` for these nodes.
+Node 2 has `spekreuse=conflict` saved in _bitcoin_rw.conf_ file.

 Chain: Signet
 Implementation: Bitcoin Knots